 The programs are listed from simplest to most complex.

-If you are looking to create an artistic 3D model, here are a few 3D modeling software programs that will get you headed in the right direction.
+If you are looking to create an artistic 3D model, here are a few of the best 3D modeling software programs that will get you headed in the right direction.

 Blender (Free, Open Source - Linux, Mac, Windows) This 3d design software is typically used for creating animated films, visual effects, art, 3D printed models, interactive 3D applications and video games.
 This program is powerful, and can be quite difficult to learn.
 This software is handy to have for fixing and making simple changes to STL files.